merely-useful/py-rse/manning/manning-proposal-2020-07.md

 -   Dr. Luke Johnston: post-doctoral researcher in bioinformatics at Aarhus University.

--   Sara Mahallati: graduate student in biomedical engineering at the University of Toronto.

 -   Joel Ostblom: graduate student in biomedical engineering at the University of Toronto.